NLESC-JCER/run-cpp-on-web/js-webapp/README.md

 _Wouldn't it be great if you could run your existing C/C++ code on the web with only minor effort?_

-That way, loads more people would be able to see your results, interact with your algorithm, and apply it for their own purposes.
+Loads more people would be able to see your results, interact with your algorithm, and apply it for their own purposes.

 In this blog, we'll show you how to take a simple algorithm written in C++ and make it available as a web